-Ahead of Senate trial, Trump legal team rejects impeachment as flawed
+Trump, Democrats offer dueling arguments on impeachment

 “We are on strong legal footing.
 The president has done nothing wrong and we believe that will be borne out in this process,” said one of three sources close to the Trump legal team who briefed reporters on a conference call about the contents of the document.

-At the same time, House Democrats planned to unveil their legal strategy to argue that he should be removed from office.
 Trump, at his Mar-a-Lago club in Palm Beach, Florida, for the weekend, played a round of golf on Saturday.

 The Trump impeachment response will say the case against the president is “nothing more than a dangerous attack on the American people” and their right to vote, the sources said.